prurigro/darkcloud-vimconfig/README.md

 * [vim-togglelist](https://github.com/milkypostman/vim-togglelist): A simple plugin for vim that allows you to bind a key to toggle the Location List and the Quickfix List.
 * [vim-trailing-whitespace](https://github.com/bronson/vim-trailing-whitespace): Highlights and allows for the easy removal of trailing whitespace in documents.
 * [vim-unimpaired](https://github.com/tpope/vim-unimpaired): Pairs of handy bracket mappings.
+* [vimfiler.vim](https://github.com/Shougo/vimfiler.vim): A curses-style file manager for vim that runs on it's own or in a sidebar and can associate handlers for file types.
+* [vimpager](https://github.com/rkitover/vimpager): Pager using vim and less.vim

 ## Credits ##